SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 ![](./images/image27.png)

-On the object page, you can click **Edit** which creates an edit draft and sets the UI to edit mode.
+On the object page, you can click **Edit** which creates a draft version of the displayed object and sets the UI to edit mode.

 ![](./images/image28.png)